spack/spack/README.md

 ### Contributions

-Contributing to Spack is relatively easy.
-Just send us a [pull request](https://help.github.com/articles/using-pull-requests/).
+Contributing to Spack is easy.
+Just send us a
+[pull request](https://help.github.com/articles/using-pull-requests/).
 When you send your request, make ``develop`` the destination branch on the [Spack repository](https://github.com/spack/spack).

-Your PR must pass Spack's unit tests and documentation tests, and must be [PEP 8](https://www.python.org/dev/peps/pep-0008/) compliant.
+Your PR must pass Spack's unit tests and documentation tests and be [PEP 8](https://www.python.org/dev/peps/pep-0008/) compliant.
 We enforce these guidelines with [Travis CI](https://travis-ci.org/spack/spack).
-To run these tests locally, and for helpful tips on git, see our [Contribution Guide](http://spack.readthedocs.io/en/latest/contribution_guide.html).
+To run these tests locally and for helpful tips on git, see our [Contribution Guide](http://spack.readthedocs.io/en/latest/contribution_guide.html).

 Spack uses a rough approximation of the